JuliaDataScience/JuliaDataScience/contents/dataVis.md

 and `plot` object in a collection called `FigureAxisPlot`, these are known as the `non-mutating` methods.
 On the other hand, the `mutating` methods (e.g. `scatterlines!`, note the `!`) just returns a plot object which can be appended into a given `axis`  or the `current_figure()`.

+The next question that one might have is, how do I change the color or the marker type?
+Well, this is done via `attributes`, our next section.

 ### Attributes